coreyackland/faderctrl/README.md

 >
 > ##### `v1.0.0` - `FW` | `SW`
 > - `NEW` **MIDI Learn** - Enables the user to assign a control change [CC] from the device per fader.
-> - `NEW` **Device Selector** - Enables the user to target the FaderCtrl device to update its control change parameters.
+> - `NEW` **Device Selector** - Enables the user to target a FaderCtrl device to update its control change parameters.

 ### Roadmap